johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 As we have learned, that provider recipe says "Hey Nest, whenever I try to reference the `CatsService` provider token in this module, give me an instance of the `CatsService` class.
 Now consider why *provider* declarations appear in the `providers` property of a module.
 This is what binds modules and provider instances (we often call these instances "services") together.
 It's the `providers` property contents that give a module the information it needs to produce instances of injectable classes ("running services") when the module is bootstrapped.

 > Note: We're assuming `SINGLETON` scope for the sake of this discussion.
-The impact of non-`SINGLETON` scope is discussed [here]().
+The impact of non-`SINGLETON` scope is discussed [here](https://docs.nestjs.com/fundamentals/injection-scopes).

 We can include the exact same provider object in another module, and we'll get another distinct instance of `CatsService`, scoped to that module.

 So here's the takeaway.
 Declaring a *provider* in a module is what links an instance of the injectable to the scope of that module.
 Once again, in terms of your mental model, an injectable is just *potentially* available when declared, but is anchored to and activated within a module when it appears as part of a provider recipe in a module's `providers` metadata (and when that module is bootstrapped at runtime).

 We often think of these activated injectables as *services*, and that's a reasonable mental model.
-So now we can raise our level of abstraction for a moment, and think about modules as running one or several services which have been activated for us by NestJS.
+So now we can raise our level of abstraction for a moment, and think about modules as containers that run one or several services which have been activated for us by NestJS.
 This is a nice way to think about a running application.
 But understanding the mechanisms operating under the covers let's us fit the pieces together clearly.

 For example, in any moderately interesting module, you'll likely have several services running.
 Often there's a main service in a module (think `AuthService` in the `AuthModule`), but it needs other services to do its work.
 We now have the vocabulary and mental model to understand how those services can interact.
 In order for `AuthService` to access something like `UsersService`, we know `UsersService` has to be visible inside `AuthModule`.
 We just covered one way to do that: include `UsersService` in the `providers` list of `AuthModule`'s metadata.
 That would certainly work, and would give us an instance of `UsersService` scoped to the `AuthModule`.